 Partnering with the Christian Community Development Association, the Mosaic Gathering is a unique, collaborative learning community for the formation of Christ-centered leaders who partner with the Holy Spirit in the gospel work of peacemaking, truth proclaiming, and bridge building.

-The Gathering happens weekly, on Wednesdays at 11am in Hinkson Hall (in the Rodine building behind the Chapel).
+The Gathering happens weekly, on Wednesdays at 11am in Melton Hall (in the main Waybright building, down the hall from the cafeteria).
 It is a forum that is open to the entire Trinity community (students, faculty, staff, and friends).